 Development will be of high-quality design and will need to fit in with the existing styles of the Area, large parts of which are covered by Conservation Areas.
 The height of new buildings shall fit in with the rooflines of existing buildings in their immediate vicinity.
-In all development there shall be a presumption in favour of preserving the look and feel of the Area, as well as the views across it.
+In all development there shall be a presumption in favour of preserving the distinct character and appearance of the Area, as well as the views across it.